sarahob/d3-webpack-template/README.md

 `npm run build`
 This will run the webpack prod config.
 The app will be bundled and available from the `/dist` folder.

+## Note:
+This app imports all of d3 using `import * as d3 from d3.` This allows access to all d3 functions from the d3 namespace and is easier for getting started.
+However I do not recommend this for production level apps.
+It is best to only import modules as needed.